BioJulia/PopGen.jl/docs/analyses/kinship.md

 ---------------------
 ## Acknowledgements
-The relatedness methods were dutifully written and verified against R analogues by Jason Selwyn.
+The kinship methods were dutifully written and verified against R analogues by Jason Selwyn.
 These anaylses can take a while, especially if performing bootstrapping; we provide a progress bar via [Term.jl](https://github.com/FedeClaudi/Term.jl) so you can move on and focus on other things in the meantime.